hcmlab/environs-mediator/ReadMe.md

 ### /[Common](Common)

 -----------
-* Header files and tools that are used by all platforms
+* Header files and tools that are commonly used by all platforms.

 ### /[Mediator](Mediator)